anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <p align="center"><b>Table 4-2: Flavor Capabilities</b></p>

+**BIOS Settings**

+SMT, CPU Pinning, NUMA and Huge Pages are configured in the BIOS.

-    -	Additionally, for OpenStack we need to set the following boot parameters:
+Additionally, for OpenStack, we need to set the following boot parameters:

 | BIOS/boot Parameter | Basic  | Network Intensive |
 |---------------|-----------|------------------|